I'm Out

 "I'm Out" was met with general acclaim from music critics, with some praising Ciara for returning to "her ghetto origins" and being "defiant and strong" on the single, while one even called it an "essential" and the album's "best cut."
 Upon release, the single debuted at number 50 making a "hot shot debut" on the US Billboard Hot 100 and number fifty-four on the UK Singles Chart.
-The song also made appearances on the Australian, Canadian and German charts.
+The song also made appearances on the Australian, Canadian and French charts.

 The song's music video was directed by Hannah Lux Davis and depicts strong choreography with Ciara taking influence from "Scream", performed by Michael and Janet Jackson.
 The video premiered live at the BET Awards Pre Show on June 30, 2013, followed by a live performance of the song alongside Nicki Minaj.
 The song was further promoted by performances on Jimmy Kimmel Live!, Good Morning America and BET's 106 & Park.

 Background and release

-After collaborating with Nicki Minaj on the song "I'm Legit" for Minaj's album Pink Friday: Roman Reloaded - The Re-Up, Minaj agreed to appear on Ciara's album in return.
+After collaborating with Nicki Minaj on the song "I'm Legit" for Minaj's album Pink Friday: Roman Reloaded – The Re-Up, Minaj agreed to appear on Ciara's album in return.
 Originally, the duo had worked on just one collaboration for Ciara called "I'm Out."
 Speaking about Minaj's verse on the song, Ciara said, "The energy of the record is so dope, and it's really for the ladies, and Nicki she just killed the verse.
 She literally murdered it, like she got that throw-back, that thing that she does that's so special.
 She went in."
 Having enjoyed the process, Minaj said, "I was supposed to only do one song for her album and I think I'm going to end up doing two.
 I just love what she's doing and I'm so proud and I'm really excited for people to hear it."
 In April, Ciara confirmed that Minaj was finished with a second record for the album; in an interview with MTV News, Ciara said, "She's actually finishing up one now that's really it's a monster too.
 The moments that we have had so far have just been crazy.
 It's just been magical, it's been something special and I feel like the fans have always wanted to see she and I rock together."

 "I'm Out" premiered on May 22, 2013, via Ciara's official SoundCloud account.
 It was officially sent to urban radio in the US on June 3, 2013.
 Additionally, it was the most added song at Canadian urban radio stations on June 7, 2013.
 "I'm Out" was released in the United Kingdom on July 8, 2013.